-he entry requirements for a PhD, MPhil or Professional Doctorate include a good honours degree or equivalent in a relevant subject, or a master’s degree in an appropriate subject.
-Equivalent professional experience and/or qualifications may be considered.
-All applicants are subject to interview.
+A good honours degree or equivalent in a relevant subject or a master's degree in an appropriate subject.
+Exceptionally, equivalent professional experience and/or qualifications will be considered.
+All applicants subject to interview.

 Months of entry

 January, April, October

 If you want to continue to be immersed in the biological sciences, and further your career with a postgraduate research degree, get started at Portsmouth.

 We're exploring topics ranging from the evolution of life on Earth, to the huge ecological consequences of human activity, to the growing danger posed by antibiotic resistance.
 By studying for a postgraduate research degree with us, you'll play a part in our mission to turn our expertise into impact.
 You'll also become a part of our research community and engage in research projects supervised by academics who are specialists in their fields.

 You'll work in modern laboratories with some of the latest equipment contributing to our world-class research.
 72% of our research outputs in the area of Earth Systems and Environmental Sciences – which includes Biological Sciences – were classed as world leading or internationally excellent in the Research Excellence Framework 2014.

 You'll get the opportunity to work across research disciplines including molecular, micro, marine and environmental biology.
 Your research may also be closely linked to Biomedical Science and Pharmacy, Geography, and Earth and Environmental Science.

 When you join us, you'll be supported by our Graduate School, alongside your assigned supervisory team, who'll help you get the most from our facilities.
 The Graduate School will help you become part of our thriving, collaborative research community, and help grow your skills as a researcher through the Graduate School Development Programme, which offers training, workshops and events.